Michigan Is One of Two States To Not Have An Official Insect

 Why The Stonefly?

-Stoneflies are pretty unproblematic insects since they do not feed on people, animals, plants, or trees, and tend to stay in the rivers they were born in.
-The bugs are unique and only live in clean water, making them a natural indicator of fresh water.
+Stoneflies are pretty unproblematic insects since they do not feed on people, animals, plants, or trees, and tend to stay in the rivers where they were born.
+The bugs are unique and live only in clean water, making them a natural indicator of freshwater.
 However, Stoneflies' best claim to fame is their tie to another of Michigan's official animals: the brook trout.
-The stonefly is one of the Brook Trout's main sources of nutrients.
+The stonefly is one of the Brook Trout's main nutrient sources.

-The outlook is looking pretty good for this insect to get the recognition it deserves, and it is thanks to one committed fifth-grade class.
+The outlook is looking pretty good for this insect to get the recognition it deserves, thanks to one committed fifth-grade class.

 11 Bugs You Can Survive On (Eat) If Lost in the Wilds